How can I get my GED?

 - Alberta Education office

 Each test is scored on a range from 200 to 800.
 You must score at least 450 on each test to pass.
-For computer-based versions, your scores for four of the five test areas (excludes Language Arts: Writing) are available immediately.
-For paper-based versions, your scores are typically available within two to three business days.
+For the computer-based GED, your scores for four of the five test areas (excludes Language Arts: Writing) are available immediately.
 You may rewrite any test on which your score is lower than 450.

 You do not have to complete all five tests before rewriting one but you must wait at least two weeks between attempts.